Mikhail Tebenkov: Career

 In 1821, Mikhail Tebenkov graduated from the Naval Cadet Corps School.
 For the next three years, he served on different ships in the Baltic Sea.
 In 1824, Tebenkov was put in charge of logging for shipbuilding purposes near Narva.

 In January 1825, he joined the Russian American Company, which led colonizing and trade efforts in North America.
 He would later command the company-owned brigantines Golovnin, Ryurik, Chichagov, and a sloop named Urup in 1826–1834.

 Tebenkov surveyed Norton Sound on behalf of the Imperial Russian Hydrographic Service in 1831 and was the first European to sight the bay that now bears his name.
 He surveyed Tebenkof Bay in 1833 before returning to Saint Petersburg.

 In 1835 Tebenkov sailed from Kronstadt back to Alaska via Cape Horn as commander of the Russian American Company's ship Elena.
 He arrived in Sitka in April 1836.
 Between 1845 and 1850, Tebenkov served as the director of the Russian American Company and the governor of Russian America.

-Tebenkov was perhaps the most outstanding Russian surveyor of the time, dedicating much time and patient work to the improvement of charts of the Alaskan coast.
+Tebenkov dedicated much time and work to the improving the charts of the Alaskan coast.